roozbeh-yz/miniF2F_v2/README.md

 *miniF2F-v2s*: This is a simplified version of the miniF2F-v2c where all the informal statements are mofified to include the solutions.
 For example, for AMC problems, all the multiple choice questions are turned into a single option theorem where a specific solution has to be proved.
 Again, all formal and informal statements exactly match each other. (s stands for simplified.)

+The dataset is also available on Hugging Face at: https://huggingface.co/datasets/roozbeh-yz/miniF2F_v2

 ## Overview of Differences Between miniF2F-v1 & v2s & v2c

 ![example](assets/1_vs_2s_vs_2c.png)